How Much to Charge for House Cleaning?

 Typically, you can charge customers about $90 to clean a house that’s less than 1,000 square feet and $250 for a house that’s 3,000 square feet or more, according to Home Advisor.

 Residential cleaning is usually charged by the hour.
 Office, janitorial and commercial cleaning is more frequently charged by the square foot—usually 5 to 55 cents per square foot.
 Usually larger offices get discounted per square foot rates.
+Commercial cleaning services often take into consideration the industry involved when they calculate the price per square foot.

 - For example, a 20,000 square foot office in a major city is usually charged 5 to 10 cents per square foot.
 A 2,000 square foot office outside a major city is usually charged about 10 to 55 cents per square foot.
+Since the footage charges can fluctuate depending on size and industry, it’s a good idea to establish the cleaning prices per square foot beforehand.

 Services like carpet cleaning and cleaning microwaves or fridges are usually charged extra.